Introduction

 No one likes feeling left out or that things are going on in their partner's life that they don't know about - it creates insecurity and mistrust.
 Even if the secret was told for the right reasons, such as protecting your partner from potential hurt or being too proud to ask for help, maintaining secrets will eventually lead to a broken marriage.
 Both partners need to remain open and vulnerable with each other if they're truly committed to making it last.

 Having an affair is often a sign that a marriage has gone off-track.
-It can be due to underlying issues such as a lack of communication, a breakdown in trust, or even a waning of the spark that once existed between two people.
+It can be due to underlying issues such as a lack of communication, a breakdown in trust, or a waning of the spark that once existed between two people.
 A couple might try to make up for this by seeking outside attention, but this won't fix anything.

 An extramarital affair often comes with guilt and regret, and it's not very likely to lead to different results than an honest conversation would.
 In that sense, an affair tends to be more destructive than constructive; it can damage relationships within the couple and beyond.
 Therefore, if marriage troubles are encountered, it's advisable to seek professional help or talk things out with one another - before going down the wrong path of having an affair.
+(But if you have, there is hope.
+It is possible to recover from an affair.)

-Lack of trust
+6. Lack of Trust

 Trust is an essential part of any healthy relationship, and in a marriage, it can mean the difference between years of joy or abuse.
 When partners cannot trust each other, words and actions can become painful and damaging.
 With a lack of trust comes a sense of uneasiness between both parties, as couples question whether their partner is truly honest with them.